-Under the supervision of law professors, lawyers and financial experts, law students appear in arbitrations and other proceedings before the National Association of Securities Dealers (NASD) as well as the NYSE Arca (formerly the Pacific Stock Exchange).
-The clinic is officially recognized by the Financial Industry Regulation Authority (FINRA) and the U.S. Securities and Exchange Commission (SEC).
+Under the supervision of law professors, lawyers, and financial experts, law students appear in arbitrations and other proceedings before the Financial Industry Regulation Authority (FINRA).
+The clinic is officially recognized by the U.S. Securities and Exchange Commission (SEC).

-The clinic handles more than a dozen cases each semester.
-Clients must have a family income of less then $50,000 a year, and their loss must be less than $25,000 although these guidelines are flexible for those who can't find a lawyer.
+Founded in 2002 by Professor Robert Talbot, the clinic handles more than a dozen cases each semester.
+Clients must have a family income of less then $75,000 a year, and their loss must be less than $50,000 although these guidelines are flexible for those who can't find a lawyer.

 Students enrolled in the clinic also lead investor education seminars at senior centers in the San Francisco Bay Area.
 With research showing that baby boomers and older investors are natural targets for a range of fraud practices, the free seminars are designed to raise awareness about techniques used to deceive seniors, so they will be able to recognize the tactics and protect themselves.